Actindo-AG/Documentation/EDI/Operation/02_ManageHeaderFileSett.md

 In order to be able to export the individual line items of an invoice with specific data sources later, the relevant line item group of an EDIFACT message must be specified to be exported as a whole.
 You have to do this here in the header definition file settings.
 After you have prepared the line item export, you can define the definition for the line items, see [Manage definitions](./01_ManageDefinitions.md).

-This procedure shows how you must prepare the line item section of the message, so that you can use different data sources for the line items later.
+This procedure shows how you must prepare the line item section of the message, so that the *DataHub Exporter* can add all line items to an invoice message later.

 #### Prerequisites